 - If things go wrong and you discover a test has been 'lost in the system', take steps to inform the person in charge of the patient's care so that the appropriate treatment can be arranged immediately.
 The patient should be informed and offered an explanation and an apology.

-An eighty-five year old patient with known chronic obstructive pulmonary disease was admitted to hospital from his nursing home with a purulent cough and shortness of breath.
+An 85-year old patient with known chronic obstructive pulmonary disease was admitted to hospital from his nursing home with a purulent cough and shortness of breath.
 His chest X-ray was clear and his chest responded well to IV antibiotics and physiotherapy, so after a few days he was discharged with oral antibiotics and told to complete his course.
 Once home, the patient initially improved, but did not fully recover.

 He had a low grade fever and the GP was called to review him.
-The GP had received a short handwritten discharge note from the hospital, but there were no details of the investigations performed or the results so he telephoned the consultant's secretary to check.
+The GP had received a short handwritten discharge note from the hospital, but there were no details of the investigations performed or the results, so they telephoned the consultant's secretary to check.
 It transpired that a sputum sample had been sent to the laboratory while the patient was on the ward but the result had not been received by the time the patient was discharged.

 When the secretary checked the computerised result, it became clear that the patient's infection was only partially sensitive to the prescribed antibiotic.
 The GP was able to provide an alternative course and the patient recovered fully, but the hospital team logged the incident as an adverse event and investigated it.